JetBrains/intellij-sdk-docs/CONTRIBUTING.md

     > **NOTE** For Windows and Mac, this means port 4000 of the docker container is forwarded to port 4000 of the docker virtual machine, not `localhost`.
 For Linux, the docker client is the host machine, so `localhost:4000` is forwarded to port 4000 on the docker container.
     >
-    > In order to hit the container's port 4000 from Windows or the Mac, it is necessary to hit the IP address of the docker client (virtual machine).
+    > To hit the container's port 4000 from Windows or the Mac, it is necessary to hit the IP address of the docker client (virtual machine).
 Use `docker-machine ip default` to get the IP address of the docker client.
 Use `X.X.X.X:4000` to hit the client in the virtual machine, which is in turn mapped to the container's port 4000.
     >
     > Alternatively, modify the virtual machine's settings to automatically forward port 4000 to `localhost`.
 See this [blog post](http://acaird.github.io/computers/2014/11/16/docker-virtualbox-host-networking) for more details.